Q: How much does SolaRVector cost?

 A: Less than 20 seconds in either direction

-Q: How many solar panels can be installed on each SolaRVector unit?
+Q: How many solar panels can be installed on each SolaRVector device?

 Q: What is the range of the remote control?

-A: It depends on where the remote control module is mounted, the condition of the key fob's battery and the number and type of obstructions between the key fob and RC module.
+A: It depends on where the remote control receiver is mounted, the condition of the key fob's battery and the number and type of obstructions between the key fob and receiver.
 We buy the RC module from a third party, and they list the range at 60 feet, however, we have repeatedly raised and lowered our solar panels at a distance of nearly 300 feet